 The pediatric neurosurgeons at Riley at IU Health are highly skilled and highly trained.
 All received extra training in order to become specialized in pediatric neurosurgery.
-This is just one reason why U.S. News & World Report ranks our neurology and neurosurgery teams among the top pediatric specialists in the nation.
+This is just one reason why U.S. News & World Report ranks our pediatric neurology and neurosurgery teams among the top pediatric specialists in the nation.

 When your family comes to Riley at IU Health, you have access to a comprehensive health system that cares for a population of more than 1 million children a year.
 The pediatric neurosurgery service performs more than 1,000 procedures each year.

 - Superior high-level care.
 Riley at IU Health is one of a limited number of hospitals across the nation to provide superior tertiary and quaternary care for children with severe neurologic injuries or illness.
 These services require highly specialized equipment and access to rare procedures and clinical trials.